What You Need to Know

 West Virginia Health Insurance for Individuals, Families, and Self-Employed Professionals

 West Virginians can buy Obamacare plans through the federal Marketplace at healthcare.gov.
 Policies are available to individuals and families, which include self-employed professionals with no employees.

 Obamacare plans provide comprehensive health benefits, such as hospitalization, prescription drug coverage, and free preventive care.
 You can’t be denied coverage due to health or preexisting conditions.

 You can choose from bronze, silver, gold, and platinum plans.
 Platinum plans are rarely offered.
 These metal levels represent how much the plan pays toward your covered medical expenses.
 For instance, a bronze plan pays 60% of costs when you use your benefits.
 Platinum plans pay for the majority of your care at 90%.

 West Virginia Health Insurance Marketplace Enrollment

 West Virginia’s Open Enrollment Period (OEP) for 2022 Obamacare plans begins November 1, 2021 and ends on January 15, 2022.
-Slightly more than 19,000 residents signed up through the Marketplace (also called the exchange).5 This number is a slight decrease from nearly 22,600 residents who bought coverage the year before.6
+Slightly more than 19,000 residents signed up through the Marketplace (also called the exchange).5 This number is a slight drop from the previous year of just over 20,000.6

 Health Insurance Companies in West Virginia